-• CBSE Weightage: 2-3 marks (low weight, MCQ-heavy)
+• CBSE Weightage: 2-3 marks (MCQ-heavy, low prose weight)

-• JEE Main Weightage: 1-2% (1 question per paper)
+• JEE Main Weightage: 1-2% - roughly 1 question per paper

 This NCERT Book PDF page is curated by subject experts, mapped to the 2026-27 NCERT edition, and refined against the last five years of CBSE Board, JEE Main, and NEET papers.

 Concept: Maxwell completed the symmetry of electromagnetism by adding the displacement current term to Ampere's law.
-The combined equations then predict transverse waves with speed c = 1/√(μ0ε0) = 3 × 108 m/s, identifying light itself as an electromagnetic wave.
+The combined equations predict transverse waves with speed c = 1/√(μ0ε0) = 3 × 108 m/s, identifying light itself as an electromagnetic wave.

 • 2026-27 NCERT Alignment: Section, example, and exercise counts match the current NCERT print.